 Any changes to property taxes will result in winners and losers.
 Did you participate in a neighborhood revitalization project that helped to improve a local park?
 You may have inadvertently raised your property value, thus raising how much you pay in taxes.
 Buy a new roof recently?
 Not only do you pay for your new roof, you now also have to pay even more in taxes because of the new roof.
 Even if you do nothing to your house, your neighbor might go hog wild with home improvements and living next to them will increase the value of your house.

 In big cities these effects have sparked concerns that gentrification might displace homeowners by pricing them out of their own neighborhoods.
 The argument goes like this: a neighborhood revitalization can raise the property values so much that existing homeowners will no longer be able to pay their taxes.
 So far, statistical evidence does not appear to back up this argument.
-Homeowners are more likely to hang on to their property despite a financial squeeze and gentrification.
+(First hand evidence in South Park has seen long term neighbors displaced by higher home values as investors swoop in) Homeowners are more likely to hang on to their property despite a financial squeeze and gentrification.
 While clearly increasing the cost of living, gentrification does not necessarily make neighborhoods completely unaffordable for existing homeowners.
 That does not mean that gentrification and its accompanying increases in property taxes do not harm property owners.
 The elderly in particular are vulnerable to financial difficulties when gentrification and reappraisals take place.
 Ohio has a homestead exemption for the low-income elderly, but reappraisals can still be difficult for the middle class elderly.
 These individuals often live on a fixed income and have owned their homes for many years.
 This means that regular reappraisals will reduce their quality of life and perhaps even force them to accept tax deferrals that will fall on their heirs.
 While tax policy experts find a deferral system to be optimal, many homeowners dislike the idea of placing a lien on their property.

 Here in Dayton efforts are underway to revitalize historic neighborhoods.
 This is a good thing, but improvements will likely make property taxes increase.
 Such projects can create a gentrifying snowball effect as rents rise and existing citizens see their cost of living rise.
 What can we do about it?
 Is there a way to both enjoy neighborhood revitalization without penalizing existing residents?
 Below we look at some options that could help.